Hemant-Agrahari/Preparation-one-september/JavaScript/JavaScript-Basis/theory.md

 3.Promise.allSettled(): waits for all and returns results (success or failure).

-Q.What is the difference between find and filter?
-Definition:

-find() → Returns the first element that matches the condition. filter() → Returns all elements that match the condition as a new array.
+Q.What is the difference between find and filter? find() returns the first element that satisfies the condition, while filter() returns all matching elements in a new array.

 Q.